mDialog/scala-zeromq/README.md

 scala-zeromq facilitates communication using the [ZeroMQ](http://zeromq.org) messaging library.
-ZeroMQ is a message-oriented socket communication library that support several high-level messaging patterns, including request-reply, publish-subscribe and push-pull.
+ZeroMQ is a message-oriented socket communication library that supports several high-level messaging patterns, including request-reply, publish-subscribe and push-pull.
 For a thorough description of how ZeroMQ works, read the [guide](http://zguide.zeromq.org).